 Unsolicited email makes people angry

-Unsolicited email and spam is offensive.
+Unsolicited email and spam are offensive.
 Period.
-If you avoid angering the ones on the targeted list, seemingly your ideal customers, don’t buy a mailing list and add it to a newsletter.
+If you want to avoid angering the ones on the targeted list, seemingly your ideal customers, don’t buy a mailing list and add it to a newsletter.

 Importing a purchased list violates terms of service